gurkirt/road-dataset/README.md

 # Download and pre-process ROAD dataset

 Here, we release the download and pre-processing instructions for ROAD dataset.
 It is released with a [paper](https://arxiv.org/pdf/2102.11585.pdf) and [3D-RetinaNet](https://github.com/gurkirt/3D-ReintaNet) code as a baseline.
 Which also contains evaluation code.
+ROAD dataset will be used with [The ROAD challenge](https://sites.google.com/view/roadchallangeiccv2021/).

 ## Main Features